speix/2048-puzzle-solver/README.md

 # 2048-puzzle
 A.I - Implemented Minimax algorithm with ab-pruning using iterative deepening to solve the 2048-puzzle.
-Each move selection should be under 0.1 seconds.
+Each move selection for PlayerAI should be under 0.1 seconds.

 Injected 5 different heuristics with adjustable weights to evaluate moves:
 ```